chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_filteroperand.md

 # filterOperand resource type

-Filter operand contains collection of values for the operand.
+Contains a collection of values for the operand.

 ## Properties
 | Property	   | Type	|Description|